CoboGlobal/cobo-waas2-js-sdk/docs/WalletsMPCWalletApi.md

 > TSSRequest getTssRequest(vaultId, tssRequestId)

-get a tss request
+Get a tss request information

-get a tss request.
+Get detailed information about a tss request identified by its unique ID.
+Get project ids by calling list_tss_request.

 ### Example